Farm Trip - walking through vines.jpg

 Regular Exercise Promotes Healthy Bodies And Healthy Minds

-Center City Philadelphia features many parks and other points of interest for neighborhood excursions.
-Toddlers, preschoolers, and school-age boys and girls have daily opportunities to exercise and stay fit.
-Children also enjoy participating in special programs that we host that encourage them to move, dance, and play!
+Center City Philadelphia features many parks and points of interest for neighborhood excursions.
+Toddlers, preschoolers, and school-agers have daily opportunities to exercise and stay fit.

 Nutritious Meals Are Prepared In Our Own On-Site Kitchen